 The creeks of Piana et the Girolata peninsula offer a magical setting.
 Visitors can then give free rein to their imaginations by admiring the intriguing shapes standing out from the rocks, objects of many tales, tales and legends.

 Over time, the Corsican maquis has forged a legend.
 This impenetrable reserve of plant essences has long been a means of defense.
 It allowed the islanders to take shelter from the dangers coming from the sea.
 Because it must be said that it is easy to get lost in the bush.
 The multitude of shrubs, trees and flowers constitute a particularly dense environment.
 At the heart of the 900 terrestrial hectares of Scandola reserve, holm oaks, strawberry trees and heather rub shoulders with rare species such as armeria, tree euphora, rock rose and groundsel.
 And underwater flora is just as abundant.
 The clear waters of the reserve are home to hundreds of species of algae and a posidonia herbarium magnificent.

 In the bush or on the coast, birdwatchers can hope to meet ospreys, crested cormorants, gray shearwaters, peregrine falcons and even golden eagles.
 Beneath the surface, corals, gorgonians, groupers, morays, saupes and red mullet arouse wonder.
 A little further offshore, tuna, swordfish and marine mammals abound.
 At sea, it is not uncommon to come across a school of dolphins or to see the emergence of a whale or sperm whale ridge.

 The Gulf of Porto is an exceptional mineral and vegetal theater.
 Lthe creeks of Piana, the Gulf of Girolata and the Scandola reserve, are sumptuous territories to discover in any season.
-Do not delay!
+Do not delay any longer!
 Plan your stay in this corner of France.
-It will ensure you a change of scenery and a wonder of every moment.
+It will ensure you a change of scenery and a wonder at every moment.